OctopusDeploy/blog/blog/2017-11/octopus-v4-infrastructure.md

 ### Introducing the new Deployment Targets screen

-For customers who just want to quickly get to their deployment targets (and don't want to go through an extra click through environments to get there), we've made a Deployment Targets area just for you :)
+For customers who just want to quickly get to their deployment targets (and don't want to go through an extra click via the environments screen to get there), we've made a Deployment Targets area just for you :)

 ![Octopus v4 infrastructure](v4-infra-deployment-targets.png "width=500")

-This screen contains the same search and filtering mechanisms that the environments screen has, however it shows you your deployment targets straight away.
+This screen contains the same search and filtering mechanisms that the environments screen has, but it loads and shows you your deployment targets straight away.

-And whichever way to choose, we have added paging support to cut down on rendering thousands of unnecessary machines :)
+Whichever way to choose, we have added paging support on the client to cut down on rendering thousands of unnecessary machines :)

 ## Summary